ihmeuw/vivarium/docs/source/concepts/lifecycle.rst

 The Bootstrap Phase
 -------------------

-The bootstrap and initialization phase look like an atomic operation to an external user.
+The bootstrap and initialization phases look like an atomic operation to an external user.
 Bootstrap only exists as a separate phase because certain operations must take place before the internal representation of the simulation life cycle exists.